Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Peaked-size teleportation

 \section{Peaked-size teleportation}

-We are now ready to demonstrate how the coupling leads to teleportation of a quantum state when size distributions are tightly peaked.
-We first demonstrate this in its simplest context: teleportation of a single qubit at infinite temperature.
-We then show that the fidelity of peaked-size teleportation is generally suppressed at finite temperature.
-For ease of reading, we relegate rigorous results supporting each of the above arguments to the end of the Section.
+Having established general conditions for successful teleportation (Section \ref{sec: requirements}) as well as the connection between the coupling in the TW protocol and operator size distributions (Section \ref{size}), we are now ready to introduce the peaked-size mechanism for teleportation.
+In this section, we first demonstrate peaked-size teleportation in its simplest context: teleportation of a single qubit at infinite temperature.
+We then show that the fidelity of peaked-size teleportation is necessarily suppressed at finite temperature.
+For ease of reading, we relegate rigorous results supporting each of the above arguments to the end of the section.
+We turn to specific physical systems realizing peaked-size teleportation in the following sections: in Section \ref{late times} we show that peaked-size teleportation of a single qubit occurs in all scrambling systems at late times, while in Section \ref{sec: intermediate time} we show that peaked-size teleportation of multiple qubits occurs in certain systems at intermediate times.